Prospecting is one of the key stages of the sales process.

 If you’re in doubt of where to start, start easy and take baby steps.
 Create a profile on one of the social media channels which you think are important in your work.

 If you’re B2B, make sure you’re on LinkedIn (or Xing).
-Investing in your LinkedIn profile is very important, as 82% of buyers claim that they look up vendors on LinkedIn before replying to their outreach efforts.
+Investing in your LinkedIn profile is very important, as 82% of buyers claim that they look up vendors on LinkedIn before replying to their outreach efforts and, 70% of sales reps prefer to use the channel to prospect and close sales leads.

 Remember that a social media presence adds to your prospecting arsenal and doesn’t replace your other prospecting activities.